Golf in Australia

 However, it was March of 2020 and COVID-19 had other plans for us as it did for the rest of the world!
-And so, during lockdown, Menekse and I were forced to take a flat in Jervis Bay.
+And so, during the lockdown, Menekse and I were forced to take a flat in Jervis Bay.
 Days turned into weeks and weeks quickly turned into months.
 And after 73 days, we finally could play golf again!

 It took us a long time before we could finally play Mollymook Golf Club.
 But golf was considered essential again, so we packed our golf clubs in our campervan Putu and made the short drive down to the Club.

 With borders between Australia’s states still closed, we made a detour to The Hinterland of New South Wales, eager to find out what lies on the road ahead.

 “The next town has a golf course, but you might not like it” the museum curator mentioned.
 “The grass is brown, and the greens are black” she continued.
 Black greens?
 Needless to say, we drove to Trundle Golf Club that same day.